BigBangData/Puns/README.md

     + After user goes through all the questions, start at the beginning again
 - 2. Spacy doesn't seem to get answers correct (see below).
 Try another method such as phonetic similarity [DONE]
     + word2vec approach is cumbersome, slows down the app and has dubious results
-    + phonetic similarity v1 complete, need to user test it and understand what it does more fully

-__To Do__
+    + phonetic fuzzy similarity completed

-- Confetti when user gets it right?
-Average scores and set a threshold?
+- 3. Average scores and set a threshold for success + message and confetti or images
-- Add some images without giving away the answer, or maybe just after giving the answer.
-- Maybe add "confetti" every time except instead it's an image related to the answer.
-- Unsure how much fun it is to submit and get it wrong too often, maybe instead of congratulating or not, just show the scors given the models, and let user see how the model does instead of how user does.
+- 4. Change homepage image

 __Final Steps__